DKXXXL/master-thesis/pldi2023/review-reply-densed.md

   the programmer need not wait until the entire `FRecursion` definition is completed to have their `Case` commands checked and translated by the plugin.

+* (D) __Out of curiosity, how does your plugin integrate with universes?__

+  We do not have intimate knowledge of Coq's universe polymorphism feature, but we expect it to have the same level of compatibility with families as it does with Coq modules—under the hood, upon closing a family, the plugin is just doing repeated module inclusion and instantiation.

 We will address in our revision other reviewer comments not mentioned above.
 Again, we thank all the reviewers for their thoughtful and detailed comments, which will help improve the paper.